Piers Torday

 Bestselling author of multiple middle-grade books for children, including the Guardian Children’s Fiction Prize winner The Dark Wild.

-He has contributed short stories to Winter Magic, Scoop, and Return to Wonderland, non-fiction pieces for The Writer’s Map and Swallowed by a Whale, reviewed books for the Guardian, the Literary Review, and the Spectator, and judged the Guardian Children’s Fiction Prize, the Costa Book Awards, and the British Book Awards.
-His plays include the world premiere stage adaptation of John Masefield’s The Box of Delights (RSC), stage versions of A Christmas Carol and Wind in the Willows (Wilton’s Music Hall), and Plum: Homage to Happiness, a tribute to the life and work of P.G.
-Wodehouse starring Sir Stephen Fry.
+His latest book is Tree Thing, and his work has been translated into 14 languages.
+His plays include the world premiere stage adaptation of John Masefield’s The Box of Delights (Royal Shakespeare Company), stage versions of A Christmas Carol and Wind in the Willows (Wilton’s Music Hall), and Plum: Homage to Happiness, a tribute to the life and work of P.G.
+Wodehouse starring Sir Stephen Fry (Wilton’s).

 Piers’s Genres